20 Examples of growth hacking actions

 Google, the world’s leading search engine, has deployed an effective growth hacking strategy to promote its Chrome browser.
 The tactic employed: an eye-catching banner ad on the Google home page.
 The concept was clear and straightforward.
 Visitors to the Google home page were greeted by a banner inviting them to download Chrome.

-This marketing maneuver has not only enabled Google to carve out a place for itself in the competitive web browser sector, challenging heavyweights such as Internet Explorer, Firefox and Safari, but it has also strengthened the loyalty of its users.
+This marketing maneuver has not only enabled Google to carve out a place for itself in the competitive web browser sector, challenging heavyweights such as Internet Explorer, Firefox, and Safari, but it has also strengthened the loyalty of its users.
 By offering an enhanced web experience integrated with other Google services (Gmail, YouTube, Google Drive, etc.), Chrome has established itself as the browser of choice for over 65% of Internet users.

 Instagram: Interacting with Facebook to increase visibility